googleprojectzero/winafl/README.md

 cmake --build . --config Release
 ```

+For color support (Windows 10 Anniversary edition or higher), add
+`-DUSE_COLOR=1` to the cmake configuration line.

 ## Using WinAFL

 Note: If you are using pre-built binaries you'll need to download DynamoRIO